better-internet/radworks-docs/docs/using-radicle/creating-and-sharing-projects.md

 ---
-id: creating-and-sharing-projects
+id: creating-projects
-title: Creating and sharing projects
+title: Creating projects
 ---

 In Radicle, local Git repositories are published and shared as [projects][pr].